New Taipei City Soldiers' Shrine (Weapons Park)

 武器公園

-Military equipment is set up next to the solemn sacrificial venue, adding a majestic atmosphere to the shrine area.
+Military equipment is set up beside the solemn sacrificial venue, adding a majestic atmosphere to the temple area.

-New Taipei City Military Martyrs' Shrine (Weapon Park) Introduction
+New Taipei City Soldiers' Shrine (Weapons Park) Introduction

-The New Taipei City Martyrs' Shrine, originally named the New Taipei City Military Cemetery, is located at the foot of Datong Mountain in the Shulin District of New Taipei City, covering an area of 5.6 hectares.
-The hall of spirits was constructed in July 1959 and serves as a permanent resting place for military personnel who died in service and deceased veterans.
-The original military cemetery had been in use for over 20 years and its early buildings were simple, with facilities deteriorating over time, and the columbarium was also inadequate.
-In 1982, reconstruction was carried out on the original site and completed in March 1984.
-It was officially renamed "New Taipei City Martyrs' Shrine" in June 1996, and after the city-county merger, it was again named "New Taipei City Martyrs' Shrine."
-During the spring and autumn festivals, active military members who die in combat, due to public service, illness, accidents, or veterans who are honorably discharged, can have their remains interred at the shrine upon the family's request to the Civil Affairs Bureau of the New Taipei City Government.
-The city's memorial services for fallen soldiers are held at the Martyrs' Shrine on March 29 and September 3 each year, inviting family members, friends, and representatives from organizations to participate in the memorial ceremony led by the mayor, with various community leaders and representatives in attendance, creating a solemn atmosphere.
-The shrine is built against the mountains, and in recent years, the Ministry of National Defense has transferred several decommissioned land and air equipment, such as tanks, aircraft, and missiles, to a plaza next to the shrine for public appreciation, hence it is also called "Weapon Park".
-"Weapon Park" is currently the largest park in Taiwan showcasing weapons from the Ministry of National Defense, including a variety of impressive military equipment from the army, navy, and air force.
-This comprises the world’s first supersonic fighter jet (TF-104G Starfighter), anchors from the Zhongzhao warship and Lushan warship, K30 single-barreled 5-inch cannon, M166 mountain gun, anti-aircraft guns and missiles, among others.
-These pieces of equipment have participated in defending the nation for decades and are mostly well-preserved, allowing even those who are not weapon enthusiasts to engage quickly with the displayed items and the accompanying explanatory signs and gain an understanding of the function and historical significance of each weapon.
-The TF-104G Starfighter represents high-speed fighters from the 1960s!
-The displayed model is a dual-seat trainer variant, and it is solely used for training purposes.
-The Martyrs' Shrine is situated at the foot of Datong Mountain, and its outer loop trail connects to surrounding hiking trails, such as the Dufu Trail leading to Triangle Peak, Qinglong Ridge, Datong Mountain, and Nanliao Fude Temple, making it a popular day hiking destination close to the city.
-From September to December, during the kata grass season, it attracts many visitors for hiking and enjoying the scenery!
+The Military Martyrs' Shrine in New Taipei City, originally named the New Taipei City Military Cemetery, is located on the southern slope of Datong Mountain in the Shulin District of New Taipei City, covering an area of 5.6 hectares.
+The shrine was completed in July 1959 and serves as a place for honoring public soldiers and deceased veterans.
+The original military cemetery, which had been in use for more than twenty years, featured simple early structures that deteriorated over time; the columbarium was also inadequate for use.
+In 1982, the site was rebuilt, and the new complex was completed in March 1984.
+In June 1996, it was officially renamed the "New Taipei City Military Martyrs' Shrine," and after the city-county restructuring, it continued to be called the "New Taipei City Military Martyrs' Shrine."
+During the spring and autumn festivals, active military personnel who have died in combat, due to illness, accidents, or veterans who have legally retired or passed away may have their remains interred at this shrine upon request from their relatives to the Civil Affairs Bureau of New Taipei City.
+The annual memorial ceremonies for soldiers from all walks of life are held at the shrine on March 29 and September 3, with family members, friends, and representatives from organizations invited to participate.
+The ceremony is presided over by the mayor, with local leaders and elected representatives also in attendance, creating a solemn atmosphere.
+Adjacent to the shrine, the Ministry of National Defense has recently transferred several decommissioned land and air assets, such as tanks, aircraft, and missiles, to the plaza next to the shrine for public viewing, leading to the area being dubbed the "Weapon Park."
+This "Weapon Park" is currently the largest park in Taiwan displaying military equipment from the Ministry of National Defense, featuring impressive land, sea, and air military equipment.
+These include the world’s first supersonic fighter aircraft, the TF-104G Starfighter, anchors from the Chungchao-class corvette and Lushan-class corvette, K30 single-barrel 5-inch guns, M166 mountain howitzers, anti-aircraft artillery, and missiles.
+Many of these pieces of equipment have participated in defending the country for decades and remain well-preserved.
+Even those who are not military enthusiasts can appreciate the physical displays and explanatory signs to understand each weapon's function and historical significance.
+The TF-104G Starfighter exhibited is a two-seat trainer variant used solely for training purposes.
+The shrine is located at the foot of Datong Mountain, and its outer trail connects to surrounding hiking trails.
+From the Dofu Trail, visitors can access Mount Sanjiao Pu Ding, Qinglong Ridge, Datong Mountain, and the Nanliao Fude Temple, making it a popular hiking destination for a day trip in the suburbs.
+During the pampas grass season from September to December, it attracts many visitors for hiking and sightseeing!

-New Taipei City Military Martyrs' Shrine (Weapon Park) Travel Information
+New Taipei City Soldiers' Shrine (Weapons Park) Travel Information

-Transportation Methods:【Public Transportation】1.
-Take the Taipei Metro to Huilung Station, transfer to the Sanchong Bus Orange 26, and get off at Gonglu Xincun Zhanhou; you can walk from there.
-2. Take Taipei Bus No. 701, No. 843, or Sanchong Bus Orange 26, or take the train to Shulin Station and transfer to a bus to reach your destination. 【Driving】1.
-Take National Highway No. 1 and exit at Wugu Interchange, head towards Wugu/Xinzhuang direction, drive along Wugu Xinwu Road, turn right onto Section 1 of Zhongshan Road in Xinzhuang, continue to Section 3 of Zhongshan Road, turn right onto Zhongzheng Road in Xinzhuang, then turn right onto County Road 116, and finally turn right onto Zhongyi Street to arrive.
+Transportation Methods:【Public Transportation】 1.
+Take the MRT to Huilong Station, transfer to the Sanchong Bus Orange 26, and get off at Gonglu Xincun.
+It is a short walk to the destination.
+2. Take Taipei Bus No. 701, No. 843, or Sanchong Bus Orange 26, or take the train to Shulin Station and transfer to a bus to reach the destination. 【Driving】 1.
+Take National Highway No. 1 and exit at Wugu Interchange, head towards Wugu/Xinzhuang, drive along Wugu New 5th Road, make a right turn onto Zhongshan Road Section 1, continue to Section 3 of Zhongshan Road, make a right turn onto Zhongzheng Road, then a right turn onto County Road 116, and finally a right turn onto Zhongyi Street to arrive.

-Other Nearby Attractions: Qinglong RidgeDatong Mountain Hiking TrailXinzhuang Youth Park (Peony Heart Ecological Park)Nansiao Fude TempleDatong Mountain Hiking TrailShulin StationNational Taiwan University of SportFormosa Plastics Group MuseumDatong MountainFuzhou Playground
+Other Nearby Attractions: Qinglong RidgeDatong Mountain Hiking TrailXinzhuang Youth Park (Mudan Heart Ecological Park)Nanzhuang Fude TempleDatong Mountain Hiking TrailShulin StationNational Taiwan University of SportFormosa Plastics MuseumDadong MountainFuzhou Playground

 Recommended Hotel Bookings